MsRandom/java-multiplatform/README.md

 These utilities utilize the static linkage for handling common code, rather than dynamic linking (Jars in the classpath) which is what's usually used in the JVM Ecosystem

 ## Virtual SourceSets
-The base for any of jvm-multiplatform to work, it allows the static linking to work, in Java by including the common code in the same compilation, and in Kotlin by utilizing a multiplatform structure while still compiling only for the JVM platform
+The base for any of jvm-multiplatform to work, it allows the static linking to work -
+- In Java, by including the common code in the same compilation
+- In Kotlin by utilizing a multiplatform structure while still compiling only for the JVM platform

 ```groovy
 sourceSets {